simtoolbox/SIMToolbox/SIMToolbox2.1x_MATLAB/ReadMe.txt

-SIMToolbox: a MATLAB toolbox for structured illumination fluorescence microscopy
+DEVELOPER VERSION OF SIMToolbox: a MATLAB toolbox for structured illumination fluorescence microscopy

 SIMToolbox is an open-source, modular set of functions for MATLAB equipped with a user friendly graphical interface